Atifba86/Atifba86/README.md

 <img align="right" alt="conding" width="300" src="https://camo.githubusercontent.com/7de37139d0b4c1ce40865e799b446c0e963a3dd8fb68d239707237c40604fa3d/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f3733303730332f73637265656e73686f74732f363538313234332f6176656e746f2e676966">

 I am an experienced software engineer with over a year of dedicated experience in software development.
-Currently, I hold the position of Software Engineer .
+Currently, I hold the position of Software Engineer.
 Possessing a degree in Computer Science, my background includes a focus on secure coding practices.
+I'm also an active member of the Google Cloud community in Pakistan.
 I have a strong interest in projects that demand conceptual thinking, and I have established an excellent reputation in both problem-solving and project management.
 With a solid foundation in development and a commitment to delivering high-quality solutions, my professional journey reflects a combination of technical expertise and a strategic approach to project execution.